britt/avro-sqlite/README.md

 ## Usage

-Here's a comprehensive guide on how to use the `avro-sqlite` package:
+Here are some examples of how to use the `avro-sqlite` package:

 ### Exporting SQLite to Avro